352.Infanterie-Division

 Nijmegen after the Battle, 28 September 1944

 The 352.Volksgrenadier-Division itself was made up of several "jobless" Kriegsmarinemänner (Navy men).
 Their morale was high, but their limited experience as infantry in ground operations showed in their poor fighting and maneuvering ability.
 The newly reformed Division had the same three Infanterieregimenter - 914., 915., and 916.
-Grenadier-Regiements, but with only six Infanteriebataillone total.
+Grenadier-Regiements

 7.Armee